-Students with an AB540 affidavit on-file with their CSU campus may be eligible for state and institutional financial aid.
+Students with an affidavit on file with their CSU campus may be eligible for state and institutional financial aid.
 Students should apply for financial aid annually to determine their eligibility for the following programs:

 Cal Grant A and B